 Council continues to work on defining and documenting the levels of service for each of its asset classes.
 Indicative service levels for each asset class have been suggested in the plan, however these will be finalised as part of the improvements to Council's overall asset management approach.

 All Council assets are considered critical to the delivery of services to the community.
-The summary of Replacement cost, conditions, and predicted renewal funding requirements are as below:
+The summary of Replacement cost, conditions, and predicted renewal funding requirements is shown in Figure 9.